-Please note that this report includes trademarks of Virco, including, but not limited to, the following: ZUMA®, ZUMAfrdTM, I.Q®, Virtuoso®, Classic SeriesTM, Martest® 21, Lunada®, Plateau®, Core-a-Gator®, Future Access®, Sigma®, Metaphor®, Telos®, TEXT®, Parameter®, TetraTM, SageTM, Analogy® and Civitas®, TopazTM, PlanSCAPE®, Room to Move®, Sure Edge®, Solely for convenience, from time to time, we refer to our trademarks in this report without the ® and TM symbols, but such references are not intended to indicate that we will not assert, to the fullest extent under applicable law, our rights to our trademarks.
+Please note that this report includes trademarks of Virco, including, but not limited to, the following: ZUMA®, ZUMAsrdTM, I.Q®, Virtuoso®, Classic SeriesTM, Martest® 21, Lunada®, Plateau®, Core-a-Gator®, Future Access®, Sigma®, Metaphor®, Telos®, TEXT®, Parameter®, TetraTM, SageTM, Analogy® and Civitas®, Topaz®, PlanSCAPE®, Room to Move®, Sure Edge®, Solely for convenience, from time to time, we refer to our trademarks in this report without the ® and TM symbols, but such references are not intended to indicate that we will not assert, to the fullest extent under applicable law, our rights to our trademarks.
 In addition, other names and brands included in this report may be claimed by us as well or by third parties.

 Our fiscal year ends on January 31 of each year and references in this Annual Report on Form 10-K to a year refer to our fiscal year.
-As such, references in this Annual Report to 2024, 2023, and 2022 relate to the fiscal years ending January 31, 2024, 2023, and 2022, respectively.
+As such, references in this Annual Report to 2026, 2025 and 2024. relate to the fiscal years ending January 31, 2026, 2025, and 2024, respectively.

 Item 1.
-Business

-Introduction
+Business Introduction

-Designing, producing, and distributing high-value furniture for a diverse family of customers is a 73-year tradition at Virco Mfg.
+Designing, producing, and distributing high-value furniture for a diverse family of customers is a 75-year tradition at Virco Mfg.
 Corporation ("Virco" or the "Company", or in the first person, "we", "us" or "our").
 Virco was incorporated in California in February 1950 and reincorporated in Delaware in April 1984.
 Virco started as a local manufacturer of chairs and desks for Los Angeles-area schools, and over the years has become the largest manufacturer and supplier of moveable educational furniture and equipment for the preschool through 12th grade market in the United States.
 As the market for school furniture has evolved, the Company has developed significant selling and service capabilities.
 The Company employs interior designers, CAD layout specialists, and project management specialists to support its direct sales force.
-These resources utilize proprietary PlanSCAPE® software which enables our selling and service professionals to provide project management from design and layout to full-service classroom delivery and set up.
-The Company manufactures a wide assortment of products, including mobile tables, mobile storage equipment, student and teacher desks, technology tables, chairs, activity tables, folding chairs and folding tables.
+These resources utilize proprietary PlanSCAPE® software which enables our selling and service professionals to provide project management from design and layout to full-service campus delivery and set up.
+The Company manufactures a wide assortment of products offering the breadth and depth to furnish all areas of a campus, including mobile tables, mobile storage equipment, student and teacher desks, technology tables, 4-leg and mobile chairs and stools, activity tables, folding chairs and folding tables.
 Virco has worked with accomplished designers - such as Peter Glass and Bob Mills - to develop additional products for contemporary applications.
 These include the best-selling ZUMA Series; Analogy and Civitas furniture collections; Metaphor and Sage Series items for educational settings; the wide-ranging Plateau and Text Series; and the new Topaz Series.